Average rate on a 30-year mortgage falls to 6.47%, lowest level in more than a year - Local News 8

 AP Business Writer

-The average rate on a 30-year mortgage fell this week to its lowest level in more than a year, a welcome affordability boost for prospective homebuyers and homeowners looking to refinance their home loan to a lower rate.
-The rate fell to 6.47% from 6.73% last week, mortgage buyer Freddie Mac said Thursday.
+The average rate on a 30-year mortgage fell this week to its lowest level in more than a year.
+That’s a welcome affordability boost for prospective homebuyers and homeowners looking to refinance their home loan to a lower rate.
+Mortgage buyer Freddie Mac said Thursday that the rate fell to 6.47% from 6.73% last week.
 A year ago, the rate averaged 6.96%.
 After jumping to a 23-year high of 7.79% in October, the average rate on a 30-year mortgage has mostly hovered around 7% this year — more than double what it was just three years ago.
 The elevated mortgage rates have discouraged home shoppers, extending the nation’s housing slump into its third year.